Emergency Medical Assistance

-Several HSE buildings in Moscow have first aid posts where you can receive pre-doctor care.
-The first aid posts are located at:
+Several HSE buildings in Moscow are equipped with first-aid posts where all HSE employees can receive paramedical services.
+The first-aid posts are located at:

-- Second Floor, 44 Izmaylovskoye Shosse (the building next to 33 Kirpichnaya Ulitsa
+2. Second Floor, 44 Izmaylovskoye Shosse (the building next to 33 Kirpichnaya Ulitsa)

-In case of a life-threatening situation, anyone admitted to state and municipal health institutions is entitled to free initial medical care (emergency medical assistance, including specialized assistance) until they are out of immediate danger.
-After this, if further medical treatment is needed, it shall be provided at a fee.
+In case of life-threatening situations, anyone admitted to public and municipal health institutions is entitled to free primary medical care (emergency medical assistance, including specialized assistance) until they are out of immediate danger.
+After that, if they need further medical treatment, it shall be provided for a fee.
 Please make sure that your insurance policy covers such expenses.

-Certain private institutions provide their own ambulance services.
-There are a number of private clinics in Moscow that provide emergency assistance, a few of them are listed below:
+There are a number of private clinics in Moscow offering emergency medical assistance, and a few of them are listed below:

 c.
 Insurance policy

 Medical services and assistance to persons temporarily residing in Russia under travel insurance or voluntary health insurance are provided in accordance with their insurance agreement, depending on the insurance premium.

 As a rule, free medical assistance is provided at specific institutions and only after a prior arrangement with your insurance or medical services company.
 Therefore, please keep in mind that there is no guarantee that your expenses which have not been agreed with your insurance company shall be reimbursed.

 For more information about the insurance plan provided by HSE, please visit the Health Insurance web-page.
 If you have your own insurance plan provided by any other insurance company, please follow their instructions.